matswalekr/DCF_Engine/README.md

 ## Overview
 This file helps to create DCFs for listed companies of the S&P500 index.
 The DCF will be returned in an Excel file that can be further modified according to the user's estimations.
 The DCF uses a perpetuity with constant growth rate at the end of the period.

-The code also shows more valuation methods such as comparable multiples and historic market valuations.
+The Excel also shows other valuation methods such as comparable multiples and historic market valuations.

 Note that the Excel file is mainly controlled through the "Assumptions" sheet.
 Further changes can be made to the other files, but they may need to be unlocked or unhidden.